OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 - LMFDB
 - ...

-## Thursday, Friday: brainstorms and coding sprints
+## Thursday - Saturday: brainstorms and coding sprints

 ### Jupyter kernels for all interactive computation software